Introducing the 2025-26 London Symphonia / Western University Fellows

 About the Fellowship Program

-Created in 2022, the Fellowship program provides five full-time Western string students considering a career as a professional orchestral musician with a rich package of professional training, performance experience and mentoring, starting with a highly competitive audition process that mirrors the established practice of professional orchestral auditions.
-The initiative is funded by the Western Strategic Priorities Fund and supported by the Gordon Jeffery Music Foundation.
+Created in 2022, the Fellowship program provides up to five full-time Western string students considering a career as a professional orchestral musician with a rich package of professional training, performance experience and mentoring, starting with a highly competitive audition process that mirrors the established practice of professional orchestral auditions.
+The initiative is funded by the Don Wright Faculty of Music Dean's Fund, and supported by the Gordon Jeffery Foundation.

-“London Symphonia musicians are delighted to welcome the 2024-25 Season cohort of Fellows,” said Andrew Chung, Artistic Producer, London Symphonia.
-“Providing these accomplished young musicians with mentoring and a rich training program alongside the opportunity to experience playing in a professional orchestra is an invaluable next step in their development.
-The experience starts with rigorous audition process.
-All candidates learn how they react under pressure and we are able to give helpful feedback so that each player can grow and develop their resiliency in a competitive environment.”
+“London Symphonia musicians are delighted to welcome the 2025-26 Season cohort of Fellows,” said Andrew Chung, Artistic Producer, London Symphonia.
+“Providing these accomplished young musicians with mentoring, a highly relevant training program and experience playing in a professional orchestra is an invaluable next step in their development.

 Congratulations!